 Children's Zyrtec Side Effects

-Note: This page contains information about the side effects of cetirizine.
-Some of the dosage forms included on this document may not apply to the brand name Children's Zyrtec.
+Note: This document contains side effect information about cetirizine.
+Some of the dosage forms listed on this page may not apply to the brand name Children's Zyrtec.

 For the Consumer